-First, be sure that you thoroughly review the information on the HGSE Financial Aid website, including need-based and merit-based grant awards, fellowships requiring application through the HGSE Financial Aid Office, and funds available through the Harvard Committee on General Scholarships.
+First, be sure that you thoroughly review the information on the HGSE Financial Aid website, including need-based grant and scholarship awards, fellowships requiring application through the HGSE Financial Aid Office, and funds available through the Harvard Committee on General Scholarships.
 Most successful external scholarship searches focus on areas of personal or professional interest or connection.
 We recommend searching for opportunities through your social or professional networks rather than general open-ended searches.
 External scholarships often have varying application procedures and deadlines, so the earlier you begin identifying potential sources the better your chances at success.